Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Primal-dual iterations for QCQP

 According to the PD method, during iteration $t$, the primal and dual variables are updated as:

-where $\mu_v^t$ and $\mu_{\lambda}^t$ are positive step sizes, and $[x]_+ \coloneqq \max\{x,0\}$.
+where $\mu_x^t$ and $\mu_{\lambda}^t$ are positive step sizes, and $[\lambda]_+ \coloneqq \max\{\lambda,0\}$.
 The update in \eqref{eq:pd1:p} is a gradient descent step on $\mcL$ in terms of the primal variable.
 The update in \eqref{eq:pd1:d} is a projected gradient ascent step on $\mcL$ in terms of the dual variable.

-One may attempt to solve \eqref{eq:qc} using the previous PD iterations.
-In this case, computing the Lagrangian gradients incurs complexity $\mcO(N)$.
+One may attempt to solve \eqref{eq:qc} using the PD iterations in \eqref{eq:pd1}.
+In this case, computing the Lagrangian gradients incurs complexity $\mcO(sN^2)$, assuming each row of $\bM_m$ has at most $s$ nonzero entries.
 To see this, note that the partial derivative of $\mcL$ with respect to $\lambda_m$ is